1ukastesar/spotlight/README.md

 * wget
 * jq
 * sed
-* qdbus (KDE)
+* plasma-workspace (KDE)
 * systemd

 ## Usage
 Run `systemctl --user enable spotlight.timer` to get a new picture every day.

-To fetch a new background manually you can either use the desktop entry by looking for _spotlight_ in your gnome application menu (`[SUPER] spot...
+To fetch a new background manually you can either use the desktop entry by looking for _spotlight_ in your KDE Appliaction launcher menu (`[SUPER] spot...
 [ENTER]`) or trigger the service from command line with `systemctl --user start spotlight.service`.

 Use the system log to get the past image descriptions, e.g. for the the current background `journalctl -t spotlight -n 1`.